SHE believed: Sing (Part 4)

 Many will see what he has done and be amazed.

 They will put their trust in the Lord.”

 Worship is a weapon to fight our battles.
 Michael W. Smith recorded a simple chorus recently that says: “It may look like I’m surrounded, but I’m surrounded by you.
 This is how we fight our battles.”
 That’s it.
 We can fight our battles in song.
 “My weapon is a melody.”
 (Raise a Hallelujah by Bethel Music) That’s exactly how Jehosophat fought a great battle.
 Let’s take a look.

+If you read my Battle Plan devotionals, you will remember how worship was instrumental for Jehoshaphat.
 In 2 Chronicles 20 (NIV), Jehoshaphat was facing an army.
 A battle was impending.
 The Moabites, the Ammonites, and the Meunites were coming up against him.
 In verse 3, it says that Jehoshaphat was alarmed or fearful.
 Who wouldn’t be with all the “ites” breathing down your neck?
 Now the Amplified Bible says, “Jehoshaphat feared, and set himself (determinedly, as his vital need) to seek the Lord.”

 Jehoshaphat’s first response, his first action was to seek the Lord.
 He declared a fast and all the people came together to seek the Lord.
 Kinda sounds like what we discussed last week about going to God first in prayer when facing difficulties, right?